rust-lang/rfcs/text/0000-sized-hierarchy.md

         - compound types where every element is `RuntimeSized`
 - `Sized`
     - Types whose size is statically known at compilation time.
+        - i.e. the type's size is a function of the type and the target
     - `Sized` is a subtrait of `RuntimeSized`.
     - `Sized` will be implemented for:
         - primitives `iN`, `uN`, `fN`, `char`, `bool`